-For the past 9 years this program has provided the public with memorable "gifts with a difference", tying sponsors names to stars that they "adopted" on the Stromlo Visitors Centre database.
+For 9 years this program provided the public with memorable "gifts with a difference", tying sponsors names to stars that they "adopted" on the Stromlo Visitor Centre database.
 It also provided a source of income for the upkeep of the centre and its exhibits.

-The program commenced in late 1997 and has been operated over the years by Cas Margules, Kim Rawlings, Natalie Aked and Fay Neil.
-Around 8000 stars have been adopted, all of the ones visible to the naked eye from the southern hemisphere and many that are faint enough to need binoculars to find them.
+The program commenced in late 1997 and was operated over the years by Cas Margules, Kim Rawlings, Natalie Aked, and Fay Neil.
+Around 8000 stars were adopted, all of the ones visible to the naked eye from the southern hemisphere and many that are faint enough to need binoculars to find them.

 With the lack of bright stars and the growing popularity of similar schemes run by other observatories, the decision was made to terminate the program in 2006.

 Lists of adopted stars

 Mount Stromlo Observatory would like to thank everyone who participated in the Stromlo Adopt-a-Star program for helping to raise funds for both our science education program and for the redevelopment of exhibits in the Observatory Visitor Centre.